farmerbriantee/AgOpenGPS/README.md

 Also ouputs angle delta and distance from reference line for AB line and Contour guidance.

-Included is an application, and source folders.
+Included is an application, and source folders, along with UDP, TCP/IP, and serial NMEA simulators.